sergeyzoloto/finance-tracker/dev.md

-[04.01.24] User router and controller added. mongodb-memory-server and supertest are used to mock db and test the server side [09.01.24] Simple home page added with tests template [10.01.24] User list and create user input added
+[04.01.24] User router and controller added. mongodb-memory-server and supertest are used to mock db and test the server side [09.01.24] Simple home page added with tests template [10.01.24] User list and create user input added [12.01.24] Reorganized the general layout, added styling to the user creation form, fixed tests for the frontend